sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 ### Design Decisions

-We made the following design decisions:
+We made the following design decisions in our implementation:

 - Our driver is less clever about "critically testing" (that is, determining which loops are safe to perforate) than the original paper.
 In particular, in addition to not implementing backtracking when combining loop perforation rates, we do not use Valgrind or anything similar to detect memory errors in perforated runs, and instead rely only on process return code and the user-defined accuracy metrics.